gridaphobe/research-exam/slides.md

 . . .

 - Can abuse laziness to filter equivalent inputs (Lazy SmallCheck, Korat)
+    - but must be careful how you structure filtering predicate
+    - e.g. should binary-search tree check ordering or balancing first?

 # QuickCheck: Random Generation of Inputs